agSHaas/PICtR/README.md

 # PICtR

-This is the computational workflow to analyse physically interacting cells (PIC) with flow cytometry using R.
+This is the computational workflow to analyse physically interacting cells (PICs) in flow cytometry data using R.

 ## Workflow